Net zero = the end of fossil fuels?

 Reaching Net Zero means that net global greenhouse gas emissions should be zero.
-In other words, the level of carbon dioxide we pump to the atmosphere as a result of our activity must be captured back down to the ground.
-The Paris Agreement has set two main objectives by 2050: net Zero Emissions and the limitation of global temperature rise to 1.5 degrees Celsius compared to the pre-industrial revolution era (as it stands today, according to the United Nations in 2020, temperature has already risen by 1 degree Celsius over the last century).
+In other words, the level of carbon dioxide we pump into the atmosphere as a result of our activity must be captured back down to the ground.
+The Paris Agreement has set two main objectives by 2050: net zero emissions and the limitation of a global temperature rise to 1.5 degrees Celsius compared to the pre-industrial revolution era (according to the United Nations in 2020, temperature has already risen by 1 degree Celsius over the last century).

 Why is it far more complex than some pretend?

 The simple answer is that the entire energy system is very complex.
-It involves many players across the value chain globally.
+It involves many players globally across the value chain.
 Furthermore, in order to avoid creating another problem by solving one, the energy transition has to be inclusive.
-The IEA report has put together a roadmap which will possibly lead to further restrictions, with certainly quite a few very headline grabbing points.
-For example: no new sales of fossil fuel boilers by 2025, no new coal mines or extensions from 2021, no new internal combustion engine car sales from 2035, no new oil and gas fields approved for development, etc.
+The IEA report has put together a roadmap which, possibly, will lead to further restrictions, with certainly quite a few very headline grabbing points.
+For example: no new sales of fossil fuel boilers by 2025, no new coal mines or extensions from 2021, no new internal combustion engine car sales from 2035, and no new oil and gas fields approved for development, etc.

-These headlines may be easy to cheer victory against the fossil fuel industry for some, but very hard in reality to implement across the globe uniformly.
-It is actually very encouraging and promising to see the IEA recommendations regarding the increasing need to install renewable energy of wind and solar, by more than 1000 GW per annum over this decade up to 2030, from a level of 220 GW installed in 2020 which was already a record breaking year.
+For some, these headlines may be easy to cheer as a victory against the fossil fuel industry but, in reality, very hard to implement uniformly across the globe.
+It is actually very encouraging to see the IEA recommendations regarding the increasing need to install renewable wind and solar energy by more than 1000 GW per annum by 2030, from a level of 220 GW installed in 2020 which was already a record breaking year.

-The study is confirming the idea that switching off fossil fuels and switching on renewable energy sources, is oversimplistic, at the very least.
+The study confirms the idea that switching off fossil fuels and switching on renewable energy sources is, at the very least, oversimplistic.

 Why new technologies are critical?

 The IEA also recommends that in order to get to net zero, we must proceed in an orderly manner.
-This means that over the course of this decade, the focus will be on significant installation of existing technology while investing in R&D for technologies that we yet have to develop.
-After 2030, new technologies will be critical, and put differently, they are the sine qua non condition if we want to reach the net zero target.
-For example: utility scale energy storage, hydrogen as an energy source , direct air capture and storage to name a few.
+This means that over the course of this decade, the focus will be on significant installation of existing technology while investing in R&D for technologies that we have yet to develop.
+After 2030, new technologies will be critical and, to put it differently, they are the sine qua non condition if we want to reach the net zero target.
+For example: utility scale energy storage, hydrogen as an energy source, direct air capture, and storage to name a few.

 Shutting down oil and gas today might generate major social problems that are currently overlooked and ignored by the wider public.
-It is estimated that around 40 million people globally are directly employed in the oil and gas industry, while many regions within the developing economies thrive or solely rely on the oil and gas industry.
+It is estimated that around 40 million people globally are directly employed by the oil and gas industry, while many regions within the developing economies thrive or rely solely on the oil and gas industry.

-To achieve net zero by 2050, all the business sectors, governmental bodies and consumer behaviours will need to change.
-It seems naïve and misinformed to call one sector bad or dirty, hence our preferred approach to finding a transitional solution that leads to a better outcome, inclusive for all.
+To achieve net zero by 2050, all the business sectors, governmental bodies, and consumer behaviour will need to change.
+It seems naïve and misinformed to call one sector ‘bad’ or ‘dirty’, hence our preferred approach to finding a transitional solution that leads to a better outcome, inclusive for all.